 If your dog’s coat is generally well maintained and you want to smooth it over quickly, a slicker brush might be a better fit.
 But if your Golden is prone to mats and tangles, it’s a good idea to add this to your grooming toolkit.

-Like the name implies, a bristle brush is made of either natural or synthetic bristles.
-This makes the brush much softer – but also much less effective for dog’s with longer coats, like the Golden Retriever.
+As the name implies, a bristle brush is made of either natural or synthetic bristles.
+This makes the brush much softer – but also much less effective for dogs with longer coats, like the Golden Retriever.

 Instead, this is a better brush for pups with short or wiry hair.

 A rake looks like a pin brush but with fewer and longer pins.
 It reaches deep into double and heavy coats and removes unwanted undercoat.

 Deshedding tools look like a comb with small teeth that are attached to a handle.
 When dragged across a dog’s coat, the tool removes loose hair in the inner layer and leaves a dog’s top layer looking healthy and well-groomed.

 You might have also noticed that pet suppliers sell a glove with small rubber teeth attached.
 These rubber grooming mitts help smooth out a dog’s coat and promote skin circulation.

 Ultimately, though, they’re better for short-haired dogs and not quite right for a Golden Retriever.